With ALLAHâ€™S name, The Merciful Benefactor, Merciful Redeemer

 By Imam Abdullah El-Amin

-â€œNone of you truly believes until you love for your brother what you love for yourself.â€
+â€œNone of you are believers unless you love for your brother/sister what you love for yourself.â€ –

 As Salaam alaikum